-Type of the packet Notes: Loopback detection It is transmitted by the master node to detect whether the topology (HEALTH) of the ring network is complete.
+Type of the packet Remarks Loopback detection (HEALTH) It is transmitted by the master node to detect whether the topology of the ring network is complete.
 LINK-DOWN Indicates that link interruption happens in the ring.
-This kinds of (LINK-DOWN) packets are transmitted by the transit node.
-Ethernet ring interruption aging It is transmitted by the master node after interruption of the ring address table (RING-DOWN-FLUSH-FDB) network is detected and the packets show the MAC address aging table of the transit node.
-Ethernet ring recovering aging address table It is transmitted by the master node after interruption of the ring network is resumed and the packets show the MAC address aging (RING-UP-FLUSH-FDB) table of the transit node.
+This kinds of packets are transmitted by the transit node.
+RING-DOWN-FLUSH-FDB It is transmitted by the master node after interruption of the ring network is detected and the packets show the MAC address aging table of the transit node.